mahnaz007/ImagePreprocessing/docs/usage.md

 - **Defacing**: Applying defacing to NIfTI files in the anatomical data by removing facial features.

-**Note**: For a visual understanding of how the processes in this pipeline are connected, you can refer to the [IRTG MRI data processing](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/IRTG%20MRI%20data%20Processing.jpg) on GitHub.
-This image provides a general overview of the entire workflow, helping to clarify how the different steps interact with each other.

 This file covers the sections:
 - **Prerequisites** needed to run the pipeline